jamiemcstay/Project-1/README.md

 After researching I began a UX design plan that was in line with what I had seen across numerous of the websites that I had reviewed.

-## Strategy
+## UX Strategy

 ### Website visitors

-> Are existing fans of the band.
+- Are existing fans of the band.
-> Are visiting the website to learn more about the band and are potential fans.
+- Are visiting the website to learn more about the band and are potential fans.
-> Want to be able to hear about tour schedule.
+-  Want to be able to hear about tour schedule.
-> Want to be to have access to the bands music.
+- Want to be to have access to the bands music.
-> Want updates on anything new that happens with the band.
+- Want updates on anything new that happens with the band.

 ### Musicians/Bands